Mycelium-based materials: Packaging

 IKEA has committed to mycelium packaging, making a deal with Ecovative acknowledging the damage that comes from polystyrene packaging and the time it takes the decompose.
-Plastic foams can take hundreds of years to decompose whereas mushroom based materials can decompose in a few week.
+Plastic foams can take hundreds of years to decompose whereas mushroom based materials can decompose in a few weeks.
 At Ecovative, they grow mushroom packaging known as MyoComposite which can be grown in less than a week where this manufacturing starts at the Ecovative Design foundry in Green Island, New York.
 Ecovative partners with multiple local farmers in order to source agricultural products that get turned into packaging.
 The agricultural materials are cleaned and sorted into molds where the fungi is added and will grow around the material.
 Once the fungus grows throughout the mold, the final packaging is specially treated to stop the growth process.

 According to another company, Grown Bio, mycelium based packaging also has advantages because of the versatility of design shapes as well as having a high shock absorbance and insulation properties.
 They use a 3D printed reusable mold made from a biopolymer to template their products which are then filled with agricultural waste, water, and lastly the mycelium.
 The entire process takes a week and once the packaging has served its use, it breaks down and can be used as fertilizer.

 In 2012 Ecovative partnered with Sealed Air, at the time a $7.6 billion global company best known for bubble wrap and other packaging, to license their process for making mycelium-based packaging material.

-Building Materials
+Building materials

-Mycelium based composites have not yet been widely adapted as construction replacements for bricks, synthetic foams, or wood.
-However, their potential for use has been studied in laboratories, and the results from experiments comparing bio-composites and current materials show that bio-composites do have some advantages over traditional materials.